francisco-barros/francisco-barros/README.md

 ### Hi there!
 Welcome to my profile.

 </br>
 My name is Francisco Barros.
-I'm from Brazil, currently living in São Paulo and I consider myself a nice person and a software developer. <br />
+I'm from Brazil, I'm a team player and hard worker always learning and trying new things. <br />
-I love games, soccer(football), coding and a beer once in a while. <br />
+I also love games, soccer(football) and coding. <br />
-I have a degree in System Analysis and Development in Fatec São Paulo, so you can always talk with me about technology or something.
+I have a degree in System Analysis and Development in Fatec São Paulo, so you can always talk to me about technology or something.

-- 🔭 I’m currently working with <strong> Javascript, Typescript, React, ReactNative and NodeJS </strong>.
-Yes, i'm javascript based! 😵
+- 🔭 I’m currently working with <strong> Javascript, Typescript, React, React Native and NodeJS </strong>.
+Yes, I love Javascript! 😵

 <br />